Last fact-checked: 9 May 2019

 San Luis Potosi is a large state, offering a variety of stunning and interesting locations for a dental vacation, ensuring you will always have plenty to occupy your time before, during and after your dental treatment.

 We do, however, advise all patients to discuss with their chosen dentist in Mexico as to how much downtime is required after their treatment is over.
 Obviously, surgical procedures, like All-on-4 implants, require more recovery time than other procedures and so certain activities will be off-limits.

 (Image by: Felipe Alfonso Castillo Vasquez)

-Book an appointment online or call our toll-free number – we’re available practically 24/7.
-It’s easy to find and book a quality-checked dentist in San Luis Potosi with Dental Departures.
+Browse our quality-checked dentists in San Luis Potosi, call us via our toll-free number or simply book an appointment directly online with Dental Departures.
 Read our real patient reviews, see high-resolution clinic photos and compare our prices – you’re guaranteed the best available with us.

 (Main Image: Felipe Alfonso Castillo Vasquez)